Donov4n/babelrc-rollup-targeted/README.md

 #### `targets` (default: `[]`)

-The `.babelrc` targets you want tu have inside the returned babel configuration.
+The `babel-preset-env` targets you want to have inside the returned babel configuration.